CJBlain/Comp3010-CW2/README.md

 Guest OS: Ubuntu 22.04.5 LTS Desktop (64-bit) Resources allocated: 8 vCPUs, 32 GB RAM, 120 GB dynamic disk

 The reasons for allocating the amount of disk space and RAM was to ensure perfomance when loading the dataset was not an issue.
-As well as this, when i was investigating the dataset i ddi not want to have to wait ages everytime i searched.
+As well as this, when i was investigating the dataset i did not want to have to wait ages everytime i searched.

 Instillation steps were as follows.
 1. VMware VM created with VMware Tools installed for optimal performance.